Xxlilsolid/Midi2Keyboard/README.md

 - [ ] Auto updater for releases (and git)
 - [ ] Abide by the naming conventions
 - [ ] Ability to pause and unpause songs w/o stopping the whole song
-- [ ] Kind of far fetched, but able to download .mid files to use with the programme
 - [ ] PKGBUILD would be cool ig
 - [ ] Project logo for README and icon in bar
 - [ ] Exception handling (because its basically non existent lol)